django-hurricane/django-hurricane/README.md

 it and exchange messages using the *TestPublisher* class.

 ## Docs
-To build the docs run this command in a docs directory:
+To build the docs following command should be started in a docs directory:
 ```bash
 make html
 ```